The 60-second version

 Practical takeaways

-- Hot yoga produces real cardiovascular, flexibility, and mental-health benefits comparable to moderate aerobic exercise plus heat-acclimation adaptations.
+- Hot yoga produces real strength, flexibility, and mental-health benefits plus heat-acclimation adaptations — but not significant cardiovascular fitness gains versus a non-yoga control.

 - The “detoxification” and dramatic weight-loss claims are marketing, not science.
 Most post-class weight change is sweat.